lucp9827/Neutralise/README.md

 for first time users.
 In section 1, we go through the steps to download the Neutralise package and define the required packages.
-In section 2, we demonstrate the main Neutralise function in two operating modes (single and all) and how to add new methods and/or data generation methods and settings.
+In section 2, we demonstrate the main Neutralise function in two operating modes (single and all) and explain how to add new methods and/or data generation methods and settings.
 The third section shows several functions to visualise the results from Neutralise.
 And the final section gives a brief overview on how to add code/results to this initiative.
 We refer